chtsai0105/snakemake-tutorial/README.md

 ## Setup the slurm profile (Optional)

 If you want to run the workflow on the cluster, you have to setup the profile first.
-Since the `slurm` profile have been cloned as a submodule, you can simply symlink the **slurm** folder to your snakemake config folder by:
+Since the `snakemake_profile-slurm` profile have been cloned as a submodule, you can simply symlink the **slurm** folder to your snakemake config folder by:

 ```
 ln -s `realpath slurm` $HOME/.config/snakemake